pirovc/ganon/README.md

 ### Paired-end mode

-ganon can use paired-end information in several modes:
+ganon accepts paired-end reads.
+In this mode, reads are always reported with the header of the first pair.
+The maximum number of k-mers matches a pair can have is: `length(read1) + length(read2) + 1 - k`.
+Paired-end reads can be classified in the following modes:

-1) concat: consider pairs together as if they are one big sequence (concatented witn an N).
-Max. number of k-mers are len(read1)+len(read2)+1-k
+1) concat: consider pairs together in a forward-reverse orientation.
-2) sum:
+2) sum: consider reads as single-end and sum their k-mers matches after filtration if they hit the same target, ignoring the orientation of the pair.

 ### IBF size